-This page provides instructions for accessing your E-locker directory via secure SFTP protocols that are used in business and industry.
-To use STFP to access your E-Locker:
+Access your E-locker directory via Secure File Transfer Protocols that are used in business and industry.
+To use Secure File Transfer Protocol to access your E-Locker:

-- Enable SFTP on your account this only has to be done the first time you use SFTP).
+- Enable Secure File Transfer Protocol on your account (this only has to be done the first time you use Secure File Transfer Protocol).

-- Install an SFTP client application on your computer:
+- Install an Secure File Transfer Protocol client application on your computer:

 - WinSCP Secure File Transfer Protocol client application installation for Windows